Journal of Shifa Tameer-e-Millat University

 - To share the experience and knowledge for benefit of patients in particular and humanity in general.

-- To document medical problems pertinent to community.
+- To document medical problems and challenges pertinent to community.

-- To achieve the highest level of ethical medical journalism and to produce a publication that is timely, credible, and enjoyable to read.
+- To achieve the highest level of ethical medical journalism and to produce a publication that is timely, credible, and authentic to read.